Great Plague in the late Ming dynasty: History

 In 1643, the epidemic reached its peak, killing more than 200,000 people in Beijing alone, accounting for 20–25% of the local population.
 The “pimple plague” and “vomit blood plague” recorded in Chinese literature at the time, were possibly bubonic plague and pneumonic plague caused by Yersinia pestis.

-In March 1644, Beijing was under siege by Li Zicheng's troops, whereas the defending force in Beijing weakened significantly due to the plague, with some 50,000 soldiers left–down from the original 100,000.
+In March 1644, Beijing was under siege by Li Zicheng's troops, whereas the defending force in Beijing was weakened significantly due to the plague, with some 50,000 soldiers remaining of the original 100,000.
 Soon, Li won the Battle of Beijing and the Chongzhen Emperor committed suicide, marking the end of the Ming dynasty, although Li was subsequently defeated in the Battle of Shanhai Pass by the allied forces of the former Ming general Wu Sangui and the Manchu-led Qing dynasty.

 Wu Youke (1582–1652) developed the idea that some diseases were caused by transmissible agents, which he called Li Qi (戾气 "violent qi") when he observed various epidemics rage around him between 1641 and 1644.
-His book Wen Yi Lun (瘟疫论, "Treatise on Pestilence") can be regarded as the main etiological work that brought forward the concept.
+His book Wen Yi Lun (瘟疫论, "Treatise on Pestilence") can be regarded as the first etiological work on warm-pathogen diseases in Chinese medical history.